Chebotarev Sets: Introduction

 \section{Introduction}

 In this paper, we consider the following problem, and its generalizations:

 Let $p_n$ denote the $n$-th prime, $\pi$ the set of all primes, and $P_{\text{odd}}$ the set consisting of every other prime:

-Can the set $P_{\text{odd}}$ be realized as a finite union of primes in residue classes, even if we are willing to allow a finite number of exceptions, either in excess or deficiency?
+Can the set $P_{\text{odd}}$ be realized as a finite union of primes in residue classes, even if we are willing to allow a finite number of exceptions?

-More generally, what about other sets of primes with rational density relative to the full set of primes?
-Is there an easy way to tell whether such a union is possible or not?

-And what if, rather than just using, as our building blocks, primes in residue classes, we are permitted to take subsets of prime ideals that arise in the Chebotarev density theorem, i.e. of Frobenius conjugacy classes in the Galois groups of finite Galois extensions of $\Q$.
+More generally, can we realize a given set of primes ideals in a number field $K$ with rational density relative to the full set of primes ideals of $K$ as a finite union of prime ideals that arise in the Chebotarev density theorem, i.e. of Frobenius conjugacy classes in the Galois groups of finite Galois extensions of $K$?

+In the following we will identify the (positive) prime number $p$ with the ideal that it generates in the ring of integers.

 The natural instinct is that the set $P_{\text{odd}}$ above cannot be realized in this manner.
-In fact, the number of subsets of primes with density $1/2$ is uncountable, for example we can pick subsets by performing a random coinflip at each prime, yet the number of residue classes (or, more generally, Frobenius conjugacy classes) is countable.
+In fact, the cardinality of subsets of primes with density $1/2$ is uncountable, for example we can pick subsets by performing a random coin flip at each prime, yet the number of residue classes (or, more generally, Frobenius conjugacy classes) is countable.
 Therefore, most subsets of primes will fail to arise from residue or conjugacy classes.

-However, how can one prove for a specific subset, such as $P_{\text{odd}}$, that it cannot be realized as a finite union of primes in residue/conjugacy classes, even if we are willing to allow a finite number of exceptions.
+In this article we prove that $P_{\text{odd}}$ cannot be realized as a finite union of primes in residue/conjugacy classes, even if we are willing to allow a finite number of exceptions.

-We will show, by contradiction, that the set $P_{\text{odd}}$ is too `quiet' relative to the set of all primes to arise on its own from genuine arithmetic sets.
-Primes in progressions, or in Frobenius conjugacy classes are very noisy and irregular, as a result of the non-trivial zeros of the $L$-functions that govern them.
+We will show that the set $P_{\text{odd}}$ is too `quiet' relative to the set of all primes to arise from such arithmetic sets.
+Primes in progressions, or in Frobenius conjugacy classes are quantifiably irregular, as a result of the non-trivial zeros of the $L$-functions that govern them.

-More generally, one can ask similar question about subsets of prime ideals in an algebraic number field with rational density.
-This leads to our notion of Chebotarev sets.